-Applications are made using the online application form found here after registering a username and password.
+Applications can be made at any time using the online application form found here after registering a username and password.
 Further information on the admissions procedure is available from the postgraduate admissions tutor, Prof. Juan P. Garrahan.
 Once you have submitted your application, please also send a brief email with the subject line: "PhD Application" containing your application ID to the astronomy admissions coordinator, Dr. Emma Chapman, confirming that you have applied.

-Interviews for our STFC and Leverhulme Trust funded positions (for UK and international students who meet the appropriate eligibility requirements) will be held during February.
-We therefore strongly encourage the submission of applications for this scheme before January 19th.
+Interviews for our STFC-funded positions (for UK and international students who meet the appropriate eligibility requirements) will be held during the week commencing 24th February 2025.
+We therefore strongly encourage the submission of applications for this scheme before January 19th 2025.

 Overseas students may also be eligible for one of our international research scholarships, and should ensure their online application is submitted at least six weeks before the closing date for these schemes.

-A guide to the PhD projects on offer by the astronomy group in 2024 can be found by following the 'research projects' link on the right of this page.
-However, this is just for you to get an idea of the breadth of topics you might study.
-We are fairly unique here at Nottingham, in that we offer candidates flexibility in the project they end up studying, and the possibility to spend four weeks sampling projects while you settle in.
-So all you need to worry about at the moment is whether you want to do a PhD, and if you want to do it at Nottingham.
-If both answers are yes, then you are in the right place.
-Please note, the application form is for all subjects across the university and you *do not* need to upload a research proposal or list a title other than 'PhD in astronomy'.
+A example of PhD projects that may be on offer by the astronomy group in 2025 can be found by following the 'research projects' link on the right of this page.
+However, this is just for you to get an idea of the breadth of topics you might study, and the project list will be confirmed on your interview day.
+Please note, the application form is for all subjects across the university and you do not need to upload a research proposal or list a title other than 'PhD in astronomy'.
 For help completing the form, please see the FAQ button on the right of this page.
 Further details regarding postgraduate funding opportunities are available at the links listed below, and more general information about being a postgraduate in the School of Physics and Astronomy may be obtained on our postgraduate study page.

 The following list of sample projects is just for you to get an idea of the breadth of topics you might study.
-We are fairly unique here at Nottingham, in that we offer candidates flexibility in the project they end up studying, and the possibility to spend four weeks sampling projects while you settle in.
-Please note, you *do not* need to upload a research proposal or list a title other than 'PhD in astronomy'.
+Please note, you *do not* need to upload a research proposal or list a thesis/degree title other than 'PhD in astronomy'.

 Simon Dye